Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Tables names are singular: dim_customer
     - IDs are described as: object_id
     - CTE names should be specific to the table it represents
+    - The same field name across objects should get a label that is object specfic: "Ad Status" and "Campaign Status"
 - Fields:
     - Count (measures): Number of
     - Sum: Total